good-loop/doc/pages/policy/equal-opportunities.md

 opportunities to all persons without discrimination.
-This policy sets out the company's position on equal opportunity in all aspects of employment, including recruitment and promotion, and provides guidance and encouragement to employees at all levels to act fairly and prevent discrimination or abuse on the grounds of sex, race, nationality, marital status, disability as defined by the Disability Discrimination Act 1995, part-time and fixed term contract status, age, sexual orientation or religion.
+This policy sets out the company's position on equal opportunity in all aspects of employment, including recruitment and promotion, and provides guidance and encouragement to employees at all levels to act fairly and prevent discrimination.

+By definition diversity comes in many shapes and sizes, including:
+gender (sexism), race (racism), nationality (xenophobia), marital & family status, disability (as defined by the Disability Discrimination Act 1995 or otherwise), part-time and fixed term contract status, age, sexual orientation, trans-status, religion (for clarity, anti-semitism is defined according to [1]), class, or neuro-diversity.
+These are the Diversity Categories for this policy -- we will also be open-minded about other categories which may get added to this policy as appropriate.

 Good-Loop believes that diversity benefits the culture of the company.

 Demographic data will be collected (at each employee's discretion) to provide a picture of company diversity.
 Where it appears that a demographic group is being under-represented, circumstances will be investigated to identify any